GantMan/focus/README.md

-focus
+focus (not yet functional)
 =====

+####Quickly Remember and switch between recent projects.

-App to maintain recent project directory paths with minimal effort.
+*focus* is an app to maintain recent project directory paths with minimal effort.
+(WHAT!?)

-For those of us who work on a new project every week.
+For those of us who work on a new project every week, you can keep your latest X projects in a focus group, and switch among them with this single command.

 ## Example
-Go right back to your last `focus` project with a single command.

-*Original Method*
+*Go to your directory of your latest project*

-  $~ : cd Projects/Client/resources/web/
+    $~: cd Projects/Client/resources/web/
-  $~/Projects/Client/resources/web/ :

-*focus Method*
+*Use focus to set this directory*

+    $~/Projects/Client/resources/web/: focus set

+*Next time you load up a terminal, return with ease*

-  $~ focus
+    $~: focus
-  $~/Projects/Client/resources/web/ :
+    $~/Projects/Client/resources/web/: